Learn what happens when you archive a Confluence page, why you should do it, and most importantly - how you can.

 Why archive a Confluence page?

-- Declutter your content trees: Make your spaces easier to navigate by removing pages that you no longer need (at least for now) from your content trees.
+- Declutter your space: Make your spaces easier to navigate by removing pages that are no longer needed from your content trees.
+A cleaner space helps everyone find what they’re looking for, faster

-- Clean up your Quick Search: Archiving a page removes it from your Quick Search results, so you can filter out what you don’t need and keep the 'quick' in the search.
+- Keep search results relevant: Archiving a page removes it from your Quick Search results, so you can filter out what you don’t need and keep your search function speedy and accurate.

 How to archive a Confluence page